recoveryhub/2021-wanderers/Source/Draft/MJ_TW_017.md

 Thekla drew the tress of hair from Conrad Devilson’s hand.
 She stood with eyelids drooped, her lips curved in a slight smile.

 The old man who seemed to make the clasp of the ring shook his head and sighed.
 “This matter of Owning is a long story, and events are yet to come....
-I should like to see Albrecht Dürer try his hand on that....
+I should like to see Albrecht Dürer[^8] try his hand on that....
 Thekla, give me wine.”

 Thekla left his side, then returned with a wheaten wafer and a cup of wine.
 The old man ate and drank.
 She{370} mended the fire for him, took away the cup and plate, and, returning, seated herself upon a cushion on the floor by his side.
 “Martin Luther has burned the Pope’s bull.
 Now will the Pope bid the Emperor to put him under ban.
 Maybe he will be slain as a heretic, and all persecuted who look to freedom.
 Maybe he will find friends in high places, and the Emperor will check the Pope.
 Maybe, with naught to aid but stronger light, he must fight both Emperor and Pope.
 Maybe, aroused, the people will go with him.
 Maybe all will see light—all—all!”